-· Macro-economic risk
+Macro-economic risk

 There is a close relationship between the Chinese economy and stock market performance.
-The Chinese economic growth is still above the global average, but has already shown signs of slowdown.
-Moreover, there is growing concern over the country's government and corporate debts.
+For investing in the Mainland stock market, investors should pay attention to economic and financial data including GDP growth, and the country's government and corporate debts.

-· Currency risk
+Currency risk